Find out how our Personal Reserve service can help you cope with life's little emergencies.

 Unpaid and Paid Transaction Fees

-If you go over your Reserve, we’ll return your cheques, standing orders or Direct Debits unpaid and you’ll incur an unpaid transaction fee of £8 for each transaction.
+If you go over your Reserve, we’ll return your cheques, standing orders or Direct Debits unpaid and you’ll incur an unpaid transaction fee of £8 per day.

 If you go over your Reserve and we have to make a payment because it’s guaranteed, you’ll incur a paid transaction fee of £8.

-We will charge you a maximum of 5 fees (whether for unpaid or paid transactions) per day.
+We’ll only charge you one fee (whether for unpaid or paid transactions) per day.

 To keep things simple, we do not charge interest on sums used from your Reserve.